 God is not only the Creator, but He wants to fellowship with the created.
 God loved us first, 1 John 4:19.
 The created cannot reach God unless God first draws them to Himself, John 6:44.

 Belief in the Word of God is paramount, for ‘the Word became flesh and dwelt among men,’ John 1:14, in the form of Jesus Christ, the Son of God.
-The indwelling Word means the believer has an inner, activating and guiding force.
-It is therefore, vital for the believer to read and understand the written Word of God.
+The indwelling Word means the believer has an inner, activating and guiding force, the Holy Spirit.
+It is vital for the believer to read and understand the written Word of God.
+Not only that, the believer should be hungry for the full counsel of God.

 Christianity is Unique as God Desires Fellowship